The Largest Ceiling Fresco in the World: Giambattista Tiepolo in Würzburger Residenz

 To her right, some figures sit around an obelisk.
-The figure with the yellow tunic is the allegory of monarchy.
+The figure with the yellow tunic is the allegory of the monarchy.
 Another holds a caduceus, perhaps representing medicine.
-The writing on the wall is a purely made up ornamental language.
+The writing on the wall is a purely made-up ornamental language.

 The Würzburger Residenz fresco is definitely one of the greatest masterpieces from the Rococo epoche.
-It is also a very important witness of its times, showing the very narrow, self-centered worldview of the 18th century Western Europeans.
+It is also a very important witness of its times, showing the very narrow, self-centered worldview of 18th-century Western Europeans.
 I believe we can still enjoy the Tiepolo’s craft and talent, as long as we remember its historical context.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.